Webflow Designer Setup

 Also, it's crucial to include the following on your page:

-• Cart Element: This element allows customer cart updates.
+• Cart Elementarrow-up-right: This element allows customer cart updates.
 When designing a 'post-purchase' offer, ensure that the 'Cart' element is present on the checkout page.
 It can be hidden, as long as it is present.

 6. Test: